 - Template for new projects to start with

 Many recommendation algorithms contain a part which needs to be recomputed as new data (usually user-item interaction events or new items) becomes available.
-Having implemented such part, one can create a task using pipe manager interface which will run periodically recomputing the model.
+Having implemented such part, one can create a task which will run periodically recomputing the model.
 Such periodic automatic execution could also be useful for time series metrics computation for the dashboard.

 Tasks might take long time to execute and can take the benefit of Spark parallel running.